Documents show 1990s effort to 'humanize' Hillary Clinton

 The documents also included a transcript of a 1993 speech to Democratic congressional leaders in which Hillary Clinton said the individual mandate to purchase insurance - a basic tenet of Obamacare but not part of her proposal in the 1990s - was a “much harder sell” that would send shockwaves through the insured population.

-The documents, the first of about 33,000 pages that will be released in the next few weeks, are posted online by the library here.
-(Editing by Prudence Crowther)
+The documents, the first of about 33,000 pages that will be released in the next few weeks, are posted online by the library here